 Danielle currently directs the Community Law Clinic’s expungement practice, supervising students in a variety of advocacy efforts on behalf of and in partnership with formerly incarcerated people.
 Under her supervision, students represent clients in law and motion practice, and are involved in policy advocacy, and community education efforts.
 The goal of the clinic’s practice in this area is to assist individuals in securing a meaningful path to re-entry after being involved in the criminal justice system.
 Students are given an opportunity to reflect on that system, its collateral effects, and how lawyers can be involved in multi-pronged efforts to promote re-integration.
 Danielle’s passion for this work inspires the students, who see in her an example of what it means for one’s personal values and professional role to be merged.
 She is a statewide leader in this field, and speaks and trains often on the issues.
 Danielle additionally supervises clinic students in cases in other subject areas, and co-teaches the clinic seminar and case rounds components.

 Prior to joining Stanford, Danielle spent the first part of her legal career in Los Angeles where she worked on the litigation and management teams at the Housing Rights Center (HRC), a private non-profit organization.
-While at HRC, she worked on federal and state fair housing cases.
-Prior to joining HRC in 1998, Danielle worked for the ACLU of Southern California and the California Department of Fair Employment and Housing.
-She has served as a member of the board of the ACLU of Southern California.
+While at HRC, she worked on federal and state fair housing (discrimination) cases.
+While in law school, Danielle worked for the ACLU of Southern California and later served as a board member of the organization.